Responding to Climate Changes

 • Fujikura Group 's CO2 emissions are calculated by multiplying the amount of energy consumed by each type of energy each fiscal year by the CO2 emission coefficient for each type of energy.

-• Compliant with the use of market-based emission factors as outlined in the GHG Protocol's Scope 2 guidance
+• Compliant with the market-based approach outlined in the GHG Protocol's Scope 2 Guidance

 • Base year Domestic and overseas: Fiscal year 2020